ryouze/shogun/README.md

     ```

 3. **Compile the project**:

+    To compile the project, use the following command:

     ```bash
     make
     ```

     To use all available cores with `make`, pass the `-j` flag with the number of cores available on your system:

     ```bash
     # MacOS
     make -j$(sysctl -n hw.ncpu)
     ```

     ```bash
     # GNU/Linux
     make -j$(nproc)